Advocacy, Education, and Research and Development

 The Generation IX Project is provided at no cost to participants.

-The Coalition holds several Factor IX Family Meetings over the year throughout the United States.
+The Coalition holds several Factor IX Family Meetings throughout the year, and throughout the United States.

 The meetings are educational and supportive and especially helpful to families with no prior history of hemophilia B (about 30% of those diagnosed).